miyagi-sensei/georgia/class17/README.md

 C. `(A OR B) OR (A AND B)`<br>
 D. `(A OR B) XOR (A NOR B)`<br>

-22. Which of the following boolean expressions are logically equivalent? (you may choose none, one or more than one answers)<br>
+22. Which of the following boolean expressions are logically equivalent?<br>
+*(you may choose none, one or more than one answers)*<br>
 i. `((NOT a) AND b) OR (a AND (NOT b))`<br>
 ii. `NOT (a = b)`<br>
 iii. `NOT ((NOT a) = (NOT b))`<br>